chechodan/olapic/README.md

 ## Access Token

-The access token is the key that gives you instagram to connect to the api.
+The access token is the key that gives you instagram and facebook to connect to the api.
 It is required to run the application and testing.
 Then, when these commands are executed, requested them to enter the access token.
 It is possible to assign a blank value, but we will have to add the parameter within the url.
 Another alternative may be to use **update_access_token.sh** command.

 To see the value of the access token, you can use **view_access_token.sh** command.